Mariners CEO Kevin Mather resigns after video comments - WTMJ

 AP Sports Writer

-Seattle Mariners CEO Kevin Mather resigned Monday after video surfaced over the weekend of him expressing his views of the club’s organizational strategy and opinions about some players.
+Seattle Mariners CEO Kevin Mather resigned Monday after video surfaced over the weekend of him expressing his views of the club’s organizational strategy and making insensitive remarks about players.

 Mariners Chairman John Stanton said Mather’s comments were inappropriate and do not represent the views of the franchise.

-Mather’s resignation is effective immediately.
-Stanton will take on the roles of CEO and team president on an interim basis.
+Mather’s resignation is effective immediately, with Stanton taking on the roles of CEO and team president on an interim basis.
+Stanton said Mather resigned before a decision had to be made whether to fire him, and there had been no determination yet about whether Mather will receive a severance or what will happen to his small ownership stake in the franchise.

-“There is no excuse for what was said, and I won’t try to make one,” Stanton said in a statement.
-“I offer my sincere apology on behalf of the club and my partners to our players and fans.
-We must be, and do, better.”
+“There were a number of comments made by Kevin that, as I’ve said, didn’t reflect the Mariners, don’t reflect what I believe, what our ownership believes, and were inappropriate,” Stanton said.
+“Those comments included some of the things that have been referenced with respect to our players, and in particular the importance of diversity and inclusion in our organization.”

 Mather issued an apology late Sunday for his comments, which were made Feb.
 5 to the Bellevue, Washington, Breakfast Rotary Club and were posted online over the weekend.